MITK/MITK/CONTRIBUTING.md

 * Use [GitHub Issues][MITK_issues_page] to submit a feature request, report a bug, or participate in discussions on existing issues.
 You can find more details in the section [How to File an MITK issue](#how-to-file-an-mitk-issue).

 * Submit a [Pull Request][MITK_pr_page] if you want to actively contribute to the MITK code repository.
 Please review the guidelines on [How to Submit a Pull Request (PR)](#how-to-submit-a-pr) for more details.
-* Ask a question on the [MITK Mailinglist](https://www.mitk.org/wiki/MITK_Mailinglist).
-While we prefer issues and pull requests for communication, you are welcome to use the mailing list if you feel more comfortable with it.

 # Code of Conduct